GNSW/GTLAdditions/README.md

 </div>

 > [!TIP]
-> GTLAddtions is a mod which adds some new recipes and macthines To `GregTech Leisure`
+> GTLAddtions is a mod which adds some new recipes and macthines to `GregTech Leisure`
 >
 > You can load it in your GTL with **Newest** core!
 >